Torta Pasqualina (Italian Spinach Easter Pie)

 - 2 tablespoons extra-virgin olive oil

-- 1 cup Parmigiano cheese, grated (you can also use Pecorino Romano cheese)
+- 1 cup Parmigiano cheese, grated (or Pecorino Romano)

 - 1 teaspoon salt